tembo-io/website/docs/tembo-cloud/backup-and-restore.md

 ## Restore

-In Tembo Cloud, we support Point-In-Time Recovery (PITR) to a new Tembo Cluster for the last 30 days.
-Backup data is saved an additional 30 days after deletion to protect against accidental deletion, so backup data in total is retained for 60 days.
+Tembo Cloud supports Point-In-Time Recovery (PITR) to a new Tembo Instance for all running Instances and for 30 days after deletion.

 :::info
 Coming soon: Point-In-Time Recovery (PITR) via the [Tembo Cloud UI](https://cloud.tembo.io)
 :::

-1. Generate an API token for communicating with your Tembo instance.
-Navigate to https://cloud.tembo.io/generate-jwt and follow the instructions to generate a token.

-2. Set the following environment variables:

-    ```bash
-    export TEMBO_TOKEN=<your token>
-    export TEMBO_ORG=<your organization id>
-    export TEMBO_INST=<your instance id>
-    ```

-3. Initiate a restore from an existing instance using the [Tembo Cloud Platform API](https://tembo.io/docs/tembo-cloud/openapi/#tag/instance/operation/restore_instance):

-### Full Restore
+For information on authenticating to the API, please see the [Tembo Cloud API authentication guide](/docs/tembo-cloud/api-authentication)

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';